morgan-vanv/VideoJoker/DESIGNDOCUMENT.md

 **Longshots (unfeasable/difficult things, but could be cool down the line):**
 - currency system? idk if people would use that (might be fun with blackjack, robbing, etc.)
+- listens to the users for voice commands
+  - like "play music", "stop music", "skip song", etc.
+  - or just server mute anyone who says "League of Legends"
 - a video bot, for streaming videos (from file upload?, youtube, etc.)
+  - if we have a `/lyrics` command we could combine with the music bot to do karaoke
 - integrations with other bots (like wise old man, etc.)
 - integrations with other services (like templeosrs or runeprofile)
 - Ai interactions (like chatgpt, dalle, etc.)